thedevdojo/static/README.md

 ```
 ### 3. Includes

-Creating re-usable HTML partials with the `<include>` tag.
+Create re-usable HTML partials with the `<include>` tag.
 Specify the HTML file with the `src` attribute.

 ```
 <layout title="Behind the Scenes!" src="main.html">